Subvacuum effects of the quantum field on the dynamics of a test particle: reduced density matrix

-Apparently, there are two distinct contributions to the Hadamard function $G_{H}^{ij}(x,x')$ in the squeezed vacuum state.
-The first term in the curly brackets comes from the stationary component of the noise.
-However, there exists a nonstationary component due to the fact that this quantum state is presumably generated by nonlinear processes of particle creation in which the time-translational invariance is broken.
-In contrast, the retarded Green's function, accounting for the dissipative backreaction, is independent of the state of environmental fields, and will lead to the known self-force, which is proportional to a third-order time derivative of charge's position.
+in which the squeezed vacuum modes are turned on at $t=t_0$.
+Apparently, there are two distinct contributions to the Hadamard function $G_{H}^{ij}$ of the squeezed vacuum state.
+The first term $G_{H,\,\text{st}}^{ij}$ in the curly brackets comes from the stationary component of the noise.
+However, there exists a nonstationary component $G_{H,\,\text{ns}}^{ij}$ due to the fact that the squeezed state is generated by nonlinear processes of particle creation in which the time-translational invariance is broken.
+In contrast, the retarded Green's function, accounting for the dissipation backreaction, is independent of the state of the environmental fields in the case of linear coupling, and will contributes to the known self-force of the charged particle, given by a third-order time derivative of its position~\cite{HWL}.
+It will be shown that nonstationary noise may result in the transient effects on the particle's dynamics over the time scales determined by the frequency bandwidth of the squeezed modes.
+On the other hand, since the dissipation backreaction is significant when the dynamics of the charge evolves into the relaxation regime, the stationary part of the Hadamard function may become important to dynamically stabilize this evolution, and thus we may derive a fluctuation-dissipation relation that links the retarded Green's function to the stationary component of the Hadamard function,

-It is worth mentioning that the nonstationary feature of the squeezed vacuum state plays a crucial role in having the negative energy density.
-Let us consider the renormalized energy density of a single-mode squeezed vacuum state with the wavenumber $\bar{\mathbf{k}}$ and the frequency $\bar{\omega}=\lvert\bar{\mathbf{k}}\rvert$.
-The energy density operator $\varrho(x)$ can be expressed as the sum of the square of the electric field $\mathbf{E}$ and of the magnetic field $\mathbf{B}$